UPDATED 2022 DIY Budget Travel Guide to Sagada, Philippines

 Located just across Sagada Weaving, from a t-shirt to keychains, they have all types of Sagada Souvenir items.

 Aside from buying fruits, take home mountain tea, etag or smoked pork, and coffee beans.
 This market only opens on Saturdays, thus the name.

 This souvenir shop is also an attraction.
 Aside from selling clay pots, they also offer pottery lessons, which is a souvenir in itself.

 Also Read: Sagada Pottery – Craftsmanship at its Best

 Sagada Travel Tips

-- All tourists who arrive in Sagada are required to pay Php 70 for tourism fee at the tourism office.
-They will issue a receipt, which you should keep with you to give you access to tourist destinations like Samaguing Cave, which require a guide.
+- All tourists who arrive in Sagada must pay Php 70 for the tourism fee at the tourism office.
+They will issue a receipt, which you should keep with you to access tourist destinations like Samaguing Cave, which requires a guide.